nus-cs2103/website-base/admin/ip-w06.md

 #### {{ thumb(3) }} Release the product

 * Create a new jar file.
-* Ensure the jar file works as it will be used to grade your iP.
+* Ensure the jar file works %%(reason: it will be used to grade your iP)%%.<br>
+  ==Get a team member to test the Jar file on their computer== %%(reason: it's possible for the jar file to work on your computer but not on others')%%.
 * Create a new release on GitHub (e.g., `v0.2`) and upload the jar file.

 <div class="indented">